-Note: You are currently viewing documentation for Moodle 2.2.
-Up-to-date documentation for the latest stable version is available here: Home servers and the internet.
+Note: You are currently viewing documentation for Moodle 2.9.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Home servers and the internet.

 For most people, it is not possible to effectively connect a Moodle site installed on a home machine with the internet.
 IT professionals will say that a home computer can not support many people trying to use a Moodle site.
 Secondly, most home machines do not have IPs that other computers on the internet can find.

 We are tying to answer the question: "Why a Moodle web server on my home computer can not be used by other people on the internet".

 - 2 Capacity of a home server or small office intranet

 - 3 MACs, NATs, IPs, routers, DHCP, DNS and the internet